cpmpercussion/creative-prediction/docs/hack/imps-demo.md

 The python requirements can be installed as follows:

     pip install -r requirements.txt

-Some people like to keep Python packages separate in virtual environments, if that's you, here's some terminal commands to install:

-    virtualenv --system-site-packages -p python3 venv
-    source venv/bin/activate
-    pip install -r requirements.txt

 In addition, it's handy to have two extra tools on your computer to try out IMPs with a demo interface: